 Consistency is Key to a Successful Overdraft Solution

-Based on the challenges they had faced when maintaining the overdraft program on their own, it was very important for Dane County CU leadership to have a sustainable solution going forward.
-After renewing the engagement with JMFA, the credit union and its members experienced positive results from JMFA OVERDRAFT PRIVILEGE® in several areas, including:
+Based on the challenges they had faced when maintaining the overdraft program on their own, it was very important to their leadership team to have a sustainable solution going forward.
+After renewing with JMFA, the credit union and its members experienced positive results from JMFA OVERDRAFT PRIVILEGE® in several areas, including:

 • More efficient program management

 Before re-signing with JMFA, multiple credit union staff members managed the overdraft program.
-JMFA’s consultants recommended reducing this number to streamline the process.
-By following JMFA’s suggestion to designate one administrator and a supervisor to oversee the program, the credit union has experienced an overall reduction in the time spent maintaining the program and an increase in efficiency.
+Based on the additional resources and effective management tools provided by JMFA, the credit union has experienced an overall reduction in the time spent maintaining the program and an increase in efficiency.

 • It’s all about the numbers

-According to Santos, the in-depth reporting provided by JMFA’s PRIVILEGE MANAGER CRM® software, has helped Dane County CU to stay on top of its game.
+According to Santos, the in-depth reporting provided by JMFA’s PRIVILEGE MANAGER CRM® software, has helped them stay on top of their game.
 “The reports are easy to access and provide a great deal of information each month that helps us to stay on track with our program results, just like we do with other key performance ratios,” he said.
 “What’s more, our JMFA representatives monitor our results and if there is ever an area that needs improving, they will call and say, ‘hey we need to talk about this and see why it is happening’.”

 • An abundance of staff training options